 Trucking companies have a lot at stake when their vehicles are involved in an accident.
 Two of the defenses we see used most often in underride accidents are:

-- It’s not possible to design a trailer that’s able to absorb impact like a bumper – Trucking companies maintain that it’s not their fault for injuries sustained in an underride accident, because trailer are as safe as they can possibly be.
-And this is quickly following by their second point.
+- It's not possible to design a trailer that's able to absorb impact like a bumper - Trucking companies maintain that injuries or deaths that result from an underride accident aren't their fault, because semi-truck trailers are as safe as they can possibly be.
+And this is quickly followed by their second point.

-- Trailers are big, they should be visible – From their perspective, this makes is a comparative fault issue.
-Trailers are big, drivers should see them and get out of the way.
+- Trailers are big enough that they should be visible - From their perspective, this creates a comparative fault issue.
+Trailers are big; drivers should see them and get out of the way.
 If they can be successful with this argument, they lessens the amount of liability the company will be expected to pay to the family of the victim.